trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 ## Configure WireGuard with adblocking & DNS security

-> **Note**
+> [!NOTE]
-I think it might not make much of a difference to use DoT/DoH/oDoH with WireGuard security protocols.
+> I think it might not make much of a difference to use DoT/DoH/oDoH with WireGuard security protocols.
 Though from my experience and in forums, it does not seem to cause any issues using them together.
 Mainly this is to achieve adblocking with a VPN on public networks.

  * In WireGuard app, select your tunnel name and select edit (pencil on top right)